reactphp/http/README.md

 #### Request body

-If you're using the [`Server`](#server), then the request object will be buffered and parsed in memory and contains the full request body.
-This includes the parsed request body and any file uploads.
+By default, the [`Server`](#server) will buffer and parse the full request body in memory.
+This means the given request object includes the parsed request body and any file uploads.

-> If you're using the advanced [`StreamingServer`](#streamingserver) class, jump to the next chapter to learn more about how to process a [streaming incoming request](#streaming-incoming-request).
+> As an alternative to the default buffering logic, you can also use the [`StreamingRequestMiddleware`](#streamingrequestmiddleware).
+Jump to the next chapter to learn more about how to process a [streaming incoming request](#streaming-incoming-request).

 As stated above, each incoming HTTP request is always represented by the